karakun/karakun.github.io/_posts/2025-02-25-java-enterprise.md

     16.

--   Enhanced security with features such as **Deprecate the Security Manager for Removal** which provides better control over the use of native code, and improvements to the **TLS** protocol.
-[Enhanced Security].[JEP 411: Deprecate the Security
-    Manager for Removal.](https://openjdk.org/jeps/411) Introduced
-    in Java 17;[JEP 844: TLS
+-   Enhanced security with features such as **Deprecate the Security Manager for Removal**, which provides better control over the use of native code, and improvements to the **TLS** protocol.
+[Enhanced Security].
+[JEP 411: Deprecate the Security Manager for Removal.](https://openjdk.org/jeps/411) Introduced in Java 17; [JEP 844: TLS
     1.3 Support](https://openjdk.org/jeps/844).
 Introduced in Java
     11; [JEP 825: TLS 1.3 in the Java SE
     Platform](https://openjdk.org/jeps/825).
 Introduced in Java 17.